mattiamanzati/schema-is-all-you-need/slides.md

 <!--
 Well, maybe we should care about it.

 If we are reading data from the storage, updating it, and then encoding it back, we need to ensure that given any data, we are able to persist it again.

-This may seem trivial, but we basically have added a cost of defining manually a function, and always ensure that for any value we can encode it, and given the output validate it back again ensuring that the output is the same as the initial input.
+This may seem trivial, but we basically have added a cost of defining manually a function that performs the same work of validation but in the other way back.

 This function is one of the critical point of our application, doing it wrong may result in unexpected user data loss.
 -->

 ---

 # Property based testing

 <!--
-And guess what?
-One way of being sure that we succefully implemented that encode function for every value is through something called "property based testing", where instead of testing a function with a given user value, we describe the properties we expect from that encode function.
+One way of being sure that we succefully implemented that encode function is through something called "property based testing", where instead of testing a function with a given user value, we describe the properties we expect from that encode function.

 Defining the property we want is pretty easy, we want that given User value we are able to encode it, and then restore it again from the encoded version.

-But to do that we need to tell the property based testing framework how to generate valid user objects.
+But unfortunately to use property based testing frameworks we need to instruct them how to generate valid user objects in the first place.
 -->

 ---